joelsalazarnet/joelsalazarnet.github.io/_posts/2024-06-04-a-closer-look-to-americas-labor-shortage.md

 ---
 layout: post
-title:  "A Closer Look at the 2024 America’s Labor Shortage"
+title:  "A Closer Look to America’s Labor Shortage"
 categories: marketing
 ---
 The most recent data from the US Chamber of Commerce and the Bureau of Labor Statistics shows that by April 2024, there were 8.5 million job openings in the U.S. national market but only 6.5 million unemployed workers available to fill them.
 This disparity highlights a crucial challenge: a labor shortage with far-reaching implications for the economy and various industries.